guyplusplus/Community-CALayer7-CustomAssertions/README.md

 ![Dialog Screenshot](/XMLJSONTransform/DialogScreenShot.png)

 Schema caching is controlled with the 3 cluster properties:
 * jsonxml.schemaCache.maxAge (in ms): entries older than this age are flushed.
-Set to -1 to avoid cache flush
+Set to -1 to avoid cache flush.
+Default is -1
-* jsonxml.schemaCache.maxDownloadSize (in characters)
+* jsonxml.schemaCache.maxDownloadSize (in characters).
+Default is 128KB
 * jsonxml.schemaCache.maxEntries.
 Set to 0 to avoid cache.
+Default is 128

 Every 5 minutes these values will be refreshed.